 What we do:

 The Platform of European Memory and Conscience was founded in 2011.
-Since then, it has organised international conferences (in Brussels, Warsaw, Prague, Budapest, Viljandi, Estonia and Paris), annual Council of Members meetings (in Berlin, The Hague, Brussels, Wroclaw, Kyiv and Vilnius) and various other public education and commemoration events on the national and international levels, it has prepared an international travelling exhibition “Totalitarianism in Europe” which has been presented in 21 large cities in 18 countries in Europe and North America and a reader for secondary school students “Lest We Forget.
-Memory of Totalitarianism in Europe” which has been published in six languages so far (English, German, French, Czech, Ukrainian and Polish).
+Since then, it has organised international conferences (in Brussels, Warsaw, Prague, Budapest, Viljandi, Estonia, Paris and Bucharest), annual Council of Members meetings (in Berlin, The Hague, Brussels, Wroclaw, Kyiv, Vilnius, Bled, Tirana) and various other public education and commemoration events on the national and international levels, it has prepared an international travelling exhibition “Totalitarianism in Europe” which has been presented in 22 large cities in 19 countries in Europe and North America and a reader for secondary school students “Lest We Forget.
+Memory of Totalitarianism in Europe” which has been published in seven languages so far (English, German, French, Czech, Ukrainian, Polish and Italian).
 The Platform has also developed and published an educational board game “Across the Iron Curtain” (English and Czech language versions).

 The Platform has also created an award to personalities who have set a mark in resisting and working against totalitarianism in Europe.
-The recipient of the first Prize of the Platform in 2014 is Mustafa Dzhemilev, leader of the Crimean Tatar People from Ukraine, recipients of the award in 2015 are Alexei and Oleg Navalny, unjustly persecuted in the Russian Federation, recipient of the award for 2016 is Leopoldo López, imprisoned leader of the Venezuelan democratic opposition and the recipient of the award for 2017 is Ilmi Umerov, Crimean Tatar leader persecuted by the Russian Federation.
+The recipient of the first Prize of the Platform in 2014 is Mustafa Dzhemilev, leader of the Crimean Tatar People from Ukraine, recipients of the award in 2015 are Alexei and Oleg Navalny, unjustly persecuted in the Russian Federation, recipient of the award for 2016 is Leopoldo López, imprisoned leader of the Venezuelan democratic opposition, recipient of the award for 2017 is Ilmi Umerov, Crimean Tatar leader persecuted by the Russian Federation and the recipient of the award for 2018 is Oleg Sentsov, Ukrainian journalist and film maker persecuted by the Russian Federation.

 An important activity of the Platform is the project “JUSTICE 2.0” aimed at attaining international justice for the Communist crimes.
 A documentary film “JUSTICE 2.0” was created, an international Call for Justice 2.0 was launched, and a series of international presentations has started in 2015.